CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 As if nested record updates weren't enough of a pain to update, there are also these pesky lists of records we're passing around.
 And, annoyingly, we also sometimes need to propagate changes to those.
-However, they are slightly trickier as, e.g. in the case of the list of variables, ordering matters: there are various heuristics one can apply to variable selection, but the default is to try them _in the order given_.
+However, they are slightly trickier since, for example, in the case of the list of variables, ordering
+matters: there are various heuristics one can apply to variable selection, but the default is to try them _in the order given_.
 This is one of the reasons why we've been using `SnocList`s everywhere.

 To replace variables, and possibly other things, in the general problem, while preserving the order they were given in, we need a couple of helper functions.
-The logic is straightforward: recurse through the list; if we've found the item(s) to replace, do it; otherwise, keep going down the rest of the list until it's empty or we find the thing to replace.
+The logic is straightforward: recurse through the list; if we've found the item to replace, do it; otherwise, keep going down the rest of the list until it's empty or we find the thing to replace.

 ```idris